-The Cliff Head facilities are the only offshore and operating onshore infrastructure in the Perth Basin, and therefore, important for any development in the surrounding area.
+These Cliff Head platform and processing facilities are the only offshore and operating onshore infrastructure in the Perth Basin area.
+They are important infrastructure for any nearby development.

-Exploration upside includes expected increases in reserves from its already producing reservoirs as well as near-field targets.
-An Asset Life Extension Program aims to ensure the integrity of Cliff Head’s essential infrastructure and increase Reserves in the field.
+An increase in reserves is possible from a combination of wildcat exploration wells as well as infill reserves from already producing reservoirs as well as near-field target opportunities.
+An Asset Life Extension Program is underway to ensure the integrity of Cliff Head’s essential infrastructure into the future.

-This Program confirmed Triangle’s commitment to the Perth Basin and Cliff Head and the Company’s static modelling results indicate there is potential to recover further resources and reserves from the Company’s discovered, already producing reservoirs (Main Horst, West, South and South East Fault Blocks).
-In addition, the static modelling revealed near field targets (see announcement 10 July 2018) with up to 29 million barrels (unrisked, best estimate, evaluation date 2 July 2018) of prospective oil initially-in-place (OIIP), representing 10.2 million barrels of prospective resource in near field exploration targets within the Cliff Head license area.
+The 2018 results indicated there is potential to recover additional resources and reserves from the Company’s discovered and already producing reservoirs that we call the Main Horst, West, South and South East Fault Blocks.
+As well, the static modelling revealed additional near field targets (see announcement 10 July 2018) with up to 29 million barrels (unrisked, best estimate, evaluation date 2 July 2018) of prospective oil initially-in-place (OIIP) that represents 10.2 million barrels of prospective resource in near field exploration targets within the Cliff Head license area.